Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 3) Try some mountain hot springs

-At Radium and Fairmont hot springs, also in British Columbia, you can soak out all your aches and pains while looking at nice scenery and wondering why you don’t do this more often.
+At Radium and Fairmont hot springs, also in British Columbia, you can soak out all your aches and pains while looking at lovely mountain scenery and wondering why you don’t do this more often.

-Things to do in Canada if you love scenic train trips
+Things to do in Canada if you love scenic trips

 Where to go on the West Coast